 This project involves the construction of a modular high voltage power supply that is designed for powering a Harvey Wells T-90 Transmitter.
 The supply was designed as a general-purpose device and it is suitable for powering other transmitter projects.
 The supply produces 6.3VAC for running tube filaments, 300VDC for powering transmitter driver stages and 650VDC for powering a transmitter final amp.
-It also provides an unregulated 12VDC output for powering auxiliary control circuits.
+The supply includes a 12VDC output for powering auxiliary control circuitry.

 The power transformer used in this project was originally scavanged from a large 1960s vintage black and white television set.
 Similar transformers may be used for this circuit, the output voltage and current ratings will vary depending on the transformer used.
 This power supply was built using many surplus components, including the transformers and chokes.
 New rectifier diodes and filter capacitors were used in the circuit to ensure reliability.